BCPL: History

 BCPL was first implemented by Martin Richards of the University of Cambridge in 1967.
 BCPL was a response to difficulties with its predecessor, Cambridge Programming Language, later renamed Combined Programming Language (CPL), which was designed during the early 1960s.
 Richards created BCPL by "removing those features of the full language which make compilation difficult".
 The first compiler implementation, for the IBM 7094 under Compatible Time-Sharing System, was written while Richards was visiting Project MAC at the Massachusetts Institute of Technology in the spring of 1967.
 The language was first described in a paper presented to the 1969 Spring Joint Computer Conference.

 BCPL has been rumored to have originally stood for "Bootstrap Cambridge Programming Language", but CPL was never created since development stopped at BCPL, and the acronym was later reinterpreted for the BCPL book.

 BCPL is the language in which the original "Hello, World!" program was written.
 The first MUD was also written in BCPL (MUD1).

 Several operating systems were written partially or wholly in BCPL (for example, TRIPOS and the earliest versions of AmigaDOS).
-BCPL was also the initial language used in the seminal Xerox PARC Alto project, the first modern personal computer; among other projects, the Bravo document preparation system was written in BCPL.
+BCPL was also the initial language used in the Xerox PARC Alto project.
+Among other projects, the Bravo document preparation system was written in BCPL.

 An early compiler, bootstrapped in 1969, by starting with a paper tape of the O-code of Richards's Atlas 2 compiler, targeted the ICT 1900 series.
 The two machines had different word-lengths (48 vs 24 bits), different character encodings, and different packed string representations—and the successful bootstrapping increased confidence in the practicality of the method.